If you’re picturing the perfect Scottish view there’s a fair chance that there will be a loch in it.

 From attracting tourists in their droves, to providing a place to enjoy a range of recreational activities for generations of Scots, the country’s lochs are a key part of its magical geography.

-Here are the 10 biggest in Scotland by surface area.
+Here are the 10 deepest lochs in Scotland – and how low they go.

 2. Loch Ness

-World famous for the monster that supposedly lurks beneath its surface, Loch Ness is Scotland's second largest loch and contains the greatest volume of water - meaning there's plenty of space for Nessie to hide.
+World famous for the monster that supposedly lurks beneath its surface, Loch Ness is Scotland's second deepest loch at 227 metres and contains the greatest volume of water - meaning there's plenty of space for Nessie to hide.
 Photo: Canva/Getty Images